jnozzi/cocoadev.com/markdown/ShareARoom.md

 * Ian Baird (rtmfd at _remove_this_ mac dot com) - I booked a nonsmoking king (floor space available) at Marriott Chicago/UIC ($314/night), 2.10 miles away from the convention center.
 I'm looking for (a) roommate(s).
 * Zac Bir (zbir at _remove_this_ urbanape dot com) - I booked a nonsmoking room with two queen beds (floor space available) at Courtyard O'Hare ($119/night), 1 mile from the Rosemont L station.
-I'm no longer looking - rooming with General/JustinMiller.
+I'm no longer looking - rooming with JustinMiller.